Brist0l/tmr/README.md

 # Timer

-A timer utility to be for linux.
-A notification would be sent after the time is over.
+A timer utility for linux.
+A notification would be sent after the given time has elapsed.

 ## Installation

-You can either choose to compile it or download the latest stable release
+You can either choose to compile it or download the executable

 ### Compiling it
 1)Clone the repo